 Time Out says

-This skin-deep ensemble comedy about a bachelorette party gone horribly wrong should have set its brilliant cast free.
+This skin-deep ensemble comedy about a hen party gone horribly wrong should have set its brilliant cast free.

-Rough Night’s quintet of stars are dazzlers stuck in a middle gear; watching them play off each other is its own kind of pleasure, regardless of the takeaway.
-Scarlett Johansson is capable of a starchy kind of humor (see her SNL hosting), and that’s the energy she supplies here as Jess, an awkward state-senator candidate who’s currently losing in local polls to a competitor who's intentionally deploying dick picks.
-Taking a break from the combat, Jess gathers her college friends, including clingy Alice (Jillian Bell), secretive Blair (Zoë Kravitz), loud-and-proud Frankie (Ilana Glazer) and Jess’s semester-abroad confidante, Pippa (Kate McKinnon, stealing another summer movie with an outrageous Aussie accent and bug eyes).
+The film's quintet of stars are dazzlers stuck in a middle gear; still, watching them play off each other is its own kind of pleasure.
+Scarlett Johansson is Jess, an awkward state-senator candidate who’s currently losing in local polls to a competitor who's intentionally deploying dick picks.
+Taking a break from the combat, she gathers her college friends, including clingy Alice (Jillian Bell), secretive Blair (Zoë Kravitz), loud-and-proud Frankie (Ilana Glazer) and her semester-abroad confidante, Pippa (Kate McKinnon, stealing another summer movie with an outrageous Aussie accent).

 Cast and crew